 First brewed: 1999

-What it changed: At nearly 20%, World Wide Stout was named the strongest beer in the world.
-Sixteen years later, the ABV arms race rages on, with legions of drinkers looking not at BTU or gravity, but a percentage mark next to the name of a beer.
-And while WWS has since been dwarfed by beers that are more or less whiskeys, it remains a gold standard of strength and taste
+What it changed: At nearly 20%, World Wide Stout was named the strongest beer in the world when it was first brewed.
+Sixteen years later, the ABV arms race rages on, with legions of drinkers looking not at IBU or gravity, but a percentage mark next to the name of a beer.
+And while WWS has since been dwarfed by beers that are more or less whiskeys, it remains a gold standard of strength and taste.